 - Once the pickling juice is done simmering, discard your spice bag and pour it through a small strainer into your packed jars.
 There should be approximately ½ inch of headspace between the pickle juice and the top of your jar.
 If there are any air bubbles in your jar, shake them out, or poke them out with a sterilized butter knife.

 - Place your lids and rings into a small saucepan with water and bring the water up to scalding temperature (just before boiling) in order to sterilize them.
-Don't boil, as this may damage your seals.
+Don't boil the lids, as this may damage your seals.
 Dip a clean paper towel in the boiling water in your large pot and use it to wipe the rims of your jars.
 Using a canning lid magnet, grab the lids and place them on your jars.
 Screw the rings onto your jars until you first meet resistance and them unscrew them a millimeter or two.
-This is important for creating a seal.
+This is important for creating a good vacuum seal.

 - Once the lids are on your jars, immediately place them into your large pot of boiling water, so that all of the jars are submerged.
 If there is a lot of extra space in the pot, add empty jars to prevent your pickles from knocking around, tipping, or breaking.
 Cover and process for 15 minutes.

-- After 15 minutes, remove your jars and place them in a cool dark place where they can sit undisturbed for 24 hours.
+- After 15 minutes, remove your jars and place them in a cool, dark place where they can sit undisturbed for 24 hours.
 You should hear little "pops" as the jars seal and the lids are sucked in towards the jar.
 The pickles can then be eaten immediately, but are best enjoyed after they've been given a couple of weeks to pickle.
 They are shelf stable in a cool, dark place for up to a year.
 If you have a jar that doesn't seal, don't fret.
 Just place it in the fridge for up to a couple of months.